sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 ## What is graph
 Informally speaking, a graph is a set of nodes and edges, usually denoted as (V,E).
 Any structure that can be described in this way can be called a graph—for example, a social network where nodes represent people and edges represent friendships, or a brain network where nodes are cells and edges represent neural connections.

-Graphs are universal, but that is not what makes them interesting.
-What makes graphs powerful is that they provide a very efficient abstraction for representing relationships between entities.
+Graphs are universal: whenever there are objects and relationships between them, a graph provides a simple and efficient way to represent that structure.

-These relationships are rarely governed by a single factor.
-In a social network, friendship may form because two people share similar hobbies, attend the same classes, live nearby, or simply interact frequently.
+In real applications, graphs encode these relationships as well, but they are rarely governed by a single factor.
+In a social network, friendships may form because people share similar hobbies, attend the same classes, live nearby, or simply interact frequently.
 In brain networks, connections between cells are more likely shaped by complex biological rules encoded in genes.
-In both cases, the observed graph is the outcome of many interacting influences.
+In both cases, the observed graph is the result of many interacting influences.

 ## Graphs in Machine Learning